roboconf/roboconf.github.io/en/user-guide-snapshot/security-and-authentication-with-a-ldap-server.md

 ---
-title: "Security: LDAP Authentication"
+title: "Security :: LDAP Authentication"
 layout: page
 cat: "ug-snapshot"
-id: "security-and-ldap"
+id: "security-and-authentication-with-a-ldap-server"
 menus: [ "users", "user-guide", "Snapshot" ]
 ---

-This document explains how Roboconf DM can be configured for LDAP authentication, using OpenLDAP.
+This document explains how Roboconf distributions can be configured for LDAP authentication, using OpenLDAP.

-## In Roboconf's DM
+## In Roboconf

 Prepare a (blueprint) file with the connection properties.